karstenw/FileMaker-DDR-Splitter/README.md

 Inside Exports for each database file this will create a folder with the database name.
 More precise: the xml filename without the extension.

-Inside the database folder (drumroll) there will be up to 12 subfolders, namely **Accounts, Assets, Basetables, CustomFunctions, CustomMenus, CustomMenuSets, ExtendedPrivileges, Filereferences, Layouts, Relationships, Scripts and ValueLists.**
+Inside the database folder (drumroll) there will be up to 13 subfolders, namely **Accounts, Assets, Basetables, CustomFunctions, CustomMenus, CustomMenuSets, Privileges, ExtendedPrivileges, Filereferences, Layouts, Relationships, Scripts and ValueLists.**

 + Accounts - The name pattern is **"ID NAME.xml"**